arnimajain/Milaap-Blog/README.md

                             <a href="#" aria-label="Share on LinkedIn"><img src="https://img.icons8.com/ios-glyphs/30/6D1B49/linkedin.png"/></a>
                         </div>
                         <div class="subscribe-container" style="border-radius: 20rem; margin-top: 1rem;">
-                            <h2 style="text-align: center; font-size: 18px;">Are you seeking help?
-Click here to start your crowdfunding journey.</h2>
+                            <h2 style="text-align: center; font-size: 18px;">Are you seeking help?</h2>
+                            <p style="text-align: center; font-size: 16px;">If you are in need of financial support for medical expenses, education, business ventures, or personal causes, consider starting your crowdfunding campaign today.
+Begin by choosing the right platform, crafting a compelling story, and setting a realistic funding goal.
+Engage with your community and keep them informed about your progress.
+Remember, your journey can inspire others and create a ripple effect of kindness and support.</p>
                             <form class="grid subscribe-form">
                                 <input type="text" id="firstname" name="firstname" placeholder="First Name" aria-label="First Name" required />
                                 <input type="tel" id="phone" name="phone" placeholder="Phone Number" aria-label="Phone Number" required />